SonaSimon42/ASR_Audio_Lottery/README.md

 Link: [Audio Lottery: Speech Recognition Made Ultra-Lightweight, Noise-Robust, and Transferable](https://openreview.net/pdf?id=9Nk6AJkVYB)

 ## Codes explored
-* Implementation of LTH on Conformer backbone.
+* Implementation of LTH on Conformer backbone provided by the authors
-* Decaying Pruning
+* Decaying Pruning: The LTH algorithm does iterative pruning with pruning percentage d contstant throughout the iterations.
+In this hacker role, we experiment decaying pruning to obtain better winning tickets (or sparse network) of the model.
+Decayed pruning is done by reducing the pruning percentage  by a factor (prune_factor) at the number of iterations increases.
-* Layerwise Pruning
+* Layerwise Pruning:

 ## Reference